Have you ever asked yourself how come ferrets are domesticated?

 Ferrets As Working Animals

 With the development of chemical repellents and other means of reducing pests, we didn’t need ferrets anymore.
-But, their specific body type, their speed, and love for small and tight spaces gave them other jobs.
+But, their specific body type, their speed, and love for small and tight spaces gave ferrets other jobs.

 Ferrets were a perfect candidate for cable transport in long pipes.
 They worked alongside humans in telephone companies, covering many events on television, they were even companions to oilmen in the North Sea.
 All you had to do was attach a cable to a ferret’s harness and release it in the pipe.
 A ferret will run through the pipe and end up on the other end in a short time.
 But, with the mechanization, machines replaced ferrets and they were once more unemployed.